KevinEbcs/Game-Experience-and-User-Testing/readme.txt

 The structure of this repository is as follows:

 Evaluation folder:
-This folder contains the Python script that was written for the evaluation.
+This folder contains the Python script that was written for the evaluation and the measured game metrics file.
 It also contains the data from the survey (final_main_data.csv) and the filtered data (result.csv), which were used by the script for the analysis.

 My project folder:
 This folder contains our Unity project including all assets, scripts, objects, images, etc. used.